domin746826/Tiny-cute-serializer/README.md

 It's important to put these ``#pragma``s because it forces struct to generate same results on diifferent hardware which is important when using my library to communicate PC and embdedded stuff.

 ### TODO
-- [ ] move ASCII style packet functions to core of the library
+- [ ] move ASCII style packet functions to core of the library (almost done except parsePacket)
 - [ ] add examples
 - [ ] add headers and modify makefile to generate library file
 - [ ] check for bugs
+- [ ] optimize for memory usage